Link verbs

 • after verbs of thinking:

-I hope that you will enjoy your holiday.
+I hope that you will enjoy

 She didn’t really think that it would happen.